 A saving clause is a clause in a statute limiting the scope of repeal of prior statutes.
+It may also used in a contract, so that if any clause is determined to be unenforceable, the remainder of the statute or contract will remain intact and enforceable.

 The following is an example of a saving clause: